 Security software has an effect on battery life because it’s always on.
 Like Windows, the threat of malware on Android is blown out of proportion: if you don’t download from dodgy app stores and don’t open unexpected attachments, the risk of infection is very small.
 As with the task killer, try disabling your security software and see what happens.

 Have you encountered problems with Google Play Services eating battery?
+Have you been able to fix them?
 Let us know below.